fischa/aerleon/docs/user/generators/pcap.md

 # PcapFilter

+## Header Format

 FILL ME IN

 ## Term Format

 * for common keys see [common.md](common.md)

-* _destination-exclude::_ Exclude one or more address tokens from the specified destination-address
+* _destination-exclude_: Exclude one or more address tokens from the specified destination-address
-* _destination-port::_ One or more service definition tokens
-* _icmp-code::_ Specifies the ICMP code to filter on.
+* _icmp-code_: Specifies the ICMP code to filter on.
-* _icmp-type::_ Specify icmp-type code to match, see section [ICMP TYPES](PolicyFormat#ICMP_TYPES.md) for list of valid arguments
-* _logging::_ Specify that this packet should be logged via syslog.
+* _logging_: Specify that this packet should be logged via syslog.
-* _source-exclude::_ exclude one or more address tokens from the specified source-address.
+* _source-exclude_: exclude one or more address tokens from the specified source-address.
-* _source-port::_ one or more service definition tokens.

 ## Sub Tokens